-Merganser Limits: The daily bag limit of mergansers is 5, only 1 of which may be a hooded merganser.
+Merganser Limits: The daily bag limit of mergansers is 5, only 2 of which may be a hooded merganser.
+In States that include mergansers in the duck bag limit, the daily limit is the same as the duck bag limit, only two of which may be hooded mergansers.